CMSC216 Project 1: C Programming

 3.1 Getting Started

-Create the file rcv_funcs.c
+Create the file mazesolve_funcs.c

 .
 Copy the code outline above into

-to serve as a starting point for the project.
+the C file to serve as a starting point for the project.
 Filling in

 dummy bodies (e.g. return 0